 Because of the length of the process and the necessary testing protocol blood testing is an expensive laboratory procedure.
 The scientists working on this project believe that this can change and with it the overall price.
 Not only that, but their evidence shows that laser technology may also improve our ability to detect pathogens in the blood.

 Every day thousands of blood tests are done around the world.
-Not only that but in many cases the blood transfusion is necessary for trauma situations.
-Speed is essential in such settings as health of the individual can oscillate fast.
+Not only that but in many cases, a blood transfusion is necessary for trauma situations.
+Speed is essential in such settings as the health of the individual can oscillate fast.

 Blood Testing and Laser Technology